Cloud-based phone systems vs. on-premises systems

 AT&T Phone for Business – Advanced

-Designed for businesses of all sizes AT&T Phone for Business – Advanced is a cloud-based VoIP solution that replaces legacy POTS lines using existing phones and specialty lines.
-It simplifies your analog phone and specialty data line setup for things like faxes, alarms, elevators, point-of-sale terminals, and more.
+Designed for businesses of all sizes, AT&T Phone for Business – Advanced is a cloud-based VoIP solution that replaces legacy POTS lines using existing phones and specialty lines.
+This hosted phone system simplifies your analog phone and specialty data line setup for things like faxes, alarms, elevators, point-of-sale terminals, and more.
 The result is a reliable, highly secure connection that offers industry-leading performance, proactive monitoring, and maintenance.

 Features: